andersmmg/CityEssentials/README.md

 - **Mailboxes:** A nice-looking place to get your mail, with a little flag so you know when to check!
 - **Envelopes:** Handy for sending items in one slot
 - **Signs:** Stop sign, speed limit sign, sign post, and exit sign
+- **Street Lamps:** Light up your streets with redstone-powered lamps and posts

 ### Requirements: